auth0/docs/articles/connections/database/custom-db/custom-db-connections-overview.md

 <%= include('./_includes/_feature-availability') %>

 With [Extensibility](/topics/extensibility) you can add custom logic in Auth0 to build out last mile solutions for Identity and Access Management (IdAM).
-Auth0 extensibility comes in several forms: Rules, Hooks, and scripts for both [custom database connection](/connections/database/custom-db) and custom database connection migration.
-Each is implemented using `Node.js` running on the Auth0 platform in an Auth0 Tenant.
+Auth0 extensibility comes in several forms: [Rules](/rules), [Hooks](/hooks), and scripts for both custom database connections and custom database migration.
+Each is implemented using [Node.js](https://nodejs.org/en/) running on the Auth0 platform in an Auth0 tenant.

 Auth0 extensibility executes at different points in the IdAM pipeline:

-* **Rules** run when artifacts for user authenticity are generated (i.e., an ID Token in OIDC), an Access Token in OAuth 2.0, or an assertion in SAML.
+* **Rules** run when artifacts for user authenticity are generated (i.e., an ID Token in <dfn data-key="openid">OpenID Connect (OIDC)</dfn>), an Access Token in OAuth 2.0, or an assertion in <dfn data-key="security-assertion-markup-language">Security Assertion Markup Language (SAML)</dfn>.
-* **Hooks** provide additional extensibility for when there is an exchange of non-user related artifacts, and for when user identities are created (see both pre user registration and post user registration Hooks for further details).
+* **Hooks** provide additional extensibility for when there is an exchange of non-user related artifacts, and for when user identities are created.
+See [pre-user registration](/hooks/concepts/pre-user-registration-extensibility-point) and [post-user registration](/hooks/concepts/post-user-registration-extensibility-point) Hooks for details.
-* **Custom database scripts** can be used to integrate with an existing user identity store, or can be used where automatic user migration (from an independent legacy identity store) is required.
+* **Custom database scripts** can be used to [integrate with an existing user identity store](/connections/database/custom-db), or can be used where [automatic user migration](https://auth0.com/learn/migrate-user-database-auth0/) (from an independent legacy identity store) is required.

-Whatever the use case, Auth0 extensibility provides comprehensive and sophisticated capability to tailor IdAM operations to your exact requirements.
+Whatever the use case, Auth0 extensibility allows you to tailor IdAM operations to your exact requirements.
 However, if not used in the right way, this can open up the potential for improper or unintended use which can lead to problematic situations down the line.
-In an attempt to address matters ahead of time, this article provides best practice guidance to both designers and implementers, and we recommend reading it in its entirety at least once, even if you've already started your journey with Auth0.
+In an attempt to address matters ahead of time, Auth0 provides [best practice guidance](/best-practices/custom-db-connections-scripts) to both designers and implementers, and we recommend reading it in its entirety at least once, even if you've already started your journey with Auth0.

 Use a custom database connection when you want to provide access to your own independent (legacy) identity store for the following purposes: